BU-ISCIII/BU-ISCIII/docs/ExomeEB-ExomeTrio-WGSTrio-service.md

 ### 1. Create the service using the [buisciii tools](https://github.com/BU-ISCIII/buisciii-tools).

-- Create the service from the local terminal using the corresponding [**iSkyLIMS**](https://iskylims.isciii.es/) Resolution ID (e.g. `bu-isciii --log-file SRVIIERXXX.X.tool.log new-service SRVIIERXXX.X`).
+- Create the service from the local terminal using the corresponding [**iSkyLIMS**](https://iskylims.isciii.es/) Resolution ID (e.g. `buisciii --log-file SRVIIERXXX.X.tool.log new-service SRVIIERXXX.X`).

   >[!NOTE]
   >The option `--log-file` will save a log file for tracking purposes in a specific location. **This option should be used every time the BU-ISCIII tool is used for the service**.
 For instance, you may want to name the log as `SRVIIERXXX.X.new-service.log` if the function you are using is `new-service`.
 In other cases in which the tool has different options (i.e `scratch`, `bioinfo-doc`), you may want to use the name of the specific function you are about to use to save the log (i.e. `SRVIIERXXX.X.service_to_scratch.log` for tool `scratch` if you transfer data from service to scratch or `SRVIIERXXX.X.delivery.log` for `bioinfo-doc` if you are about to deliver the results) file.